 So that’s one OAuth process.

 Full sequence of OAuth in JupyterHub#

-Let’s go through the above oauth process in JupyterHub, with specific examples of each HTTP request and what information is contained.
-For bonus points, we are using the double-oauth example of JupyterHub configured with GitHubOAuthenticator.
+Let’s go through the above OAuth process in JupyterHub, with specific examples of each HTTP request and what information it contains.
+For bonus points, we are using the double-OAuth example of JupyterHub configured with GitHubOAuthenticator.